tedkuo1268/f1-discord-app/README.md

-# F1 Discord Bot
+# F1 Discord App

-A Discord bot that provides real-time Formula 1 race information using the OpenF1 API.
-The bot enables users to view live race standings, compare drivers head-to-head, and get detailed information about F1 race sessions.
+A Discord app that provides real-time Formula 1 race information using the OpenF1 API.
+The app enables users to view live race standings, compare drivers head-to-head, and get detailed information about F1 race sessions.
 The data for this project is sourced from [OpenF1](https://openf1.org).
 Please visit the website for more details.

 ## Install the F1 Discord App